Alpine Adventures: 12 Unforgettable Skiing Experiences in Tirol

 7. Stubai Glacier: World's Highest Award-Winning Eatery

-3,000 metres above sea level, 15 points in the Gault & Millau restaurant guide, 89 points in the Fallstaff guide – the Restaurant Schaufelspitz on the Stubai Glacier offers its diners haute cuisine in more than one sense of the term.
+3,000 metres above sea level, 89 points in the Fallstaff guide – the Restaurant Schaufelspitz on the Stubai Glacier offers its diners haute cuisine in more than one sense of the term.
 It is run by head chef David Kostner, who uses outstanding produce to create "dishes rich in ideas" (Fallstaff) and "top-level Austrian cuisine with an international flavour" (Gault & Millau).
 Diners can choose from the cosy wood-panelled snug or the large sun terrace with majestic views of the surrounding alpine landscape.

 The Restaurant Schaufelspitz is the highest fine-dining location in the world. © Wintersport Tirol AG & CO Stubaier Bergbahnen KG